-The DID captures information about referral source and patient type, details of the test (type of test and body site), demographic information such as GP registered practice, patient postcode, ethnicity, gender and date of birth, plus items about waiting times for each diagnostic imaging event, from time of test request through to time of reporting.
+It captures information about referral source and patient type, details of the test (type of test and body site), demographic information such as GP registered practice, patient postcode, ethnicity, gender and date of birth, plus items about waiting times for each diagnostic imaging event, from time of test request through to time of reporting.

 The DID enables analysis of demographic and geographic variation in access to different test types and different providers.
 Further information on the benefits of DID are available via the DID website.

-The linkage adheres to strict Information Governance procedures and customers have to make a formal application and sign a legally binding data sharing contract to access the data.
+The linkage adheres to strict information governance procedures and customers have to make a formal application and sign a legally binding data sharing contract to access the data.

 Aggregated data at Trust level is available via the NHS England DID webpage.